ArthurClemens/polythene/packages/polythene-theme/README.md

 };
 ~~~

-Several notes to return values:
+Each component function takes a variable object and returns a list of style objects, where the key is the class name.

-* `""` - this is the default (unscoped) value; leave this out to remove Polythene's style altogether
+* "" is the default (unscoped) value; leave this out to remove Polythene's style altogether.
-* `".my-icon"` - the styles will be applied to this class
-* Add custom scoping, for example: `".home .my-icon"`
+* You can also add custom scoping, for example: `".home .my-icon"`